commercetools/sphere-node-product-csv-sync/README.md

 ## General Usage

-This tool uses subcommands for the various task.
+This tool uses sub commands for the various task.
 Please refer to the usage of the concrete action:
 - [import](#import)
 - [export](#export)
 - [template](#template)